younata/personal_knowledge/src/astronomy/astrophotography/README.md

 Now, do some manual editing, and save the end result.

 Post to instagram[^instagram] or whatever.
 Use it as your new desktop background.

+[^astrodslr ssl]: They don't have an up to date ssl cert.
+Site is at www.cloudmakers.eu/astrodslr/

 [^f.lux]: or use [f.lux](https://justgetflux.com) to remove as much blue from your screen as possible.